One of the best gifts I received from a friend post-birth, was the recipe and supplies for homemade baby wipes.

 Add the cut paper towels and let sit for about an hour until all the liquid spreads throughout the paper towels.

 Pull wipes from the center.

-To make them more travel-friendly, I take a hunk out and put them in a quart-size ziploc.
+To make them more travel-friendly, I take a chunk out and put them in a quart-size Ziploc.

 It’s unbelievably easy!
 And I simply love this particular brand of baby wash which I bought from Target.

-Best part about these…they do not contain alcohol and they are super-soothing for those delecate areas, especially if you’re dealing with a diaper rash.
+The best part about these…they do not contain alcohol and they are super-soothing for those delicate areas, especially if you’re dealing with a diaper rash.